unsaved/sn-developer/README.md

     npm i @admc.com/sn-developer
 ```

+##  REST Service
 snUpload requires installation of a Scripted REST API to serve the upload requests.
 The 'resources/' directory for this package contains an Update Set export
 "sn-developer_service-US.xml" which contains a working sample scripted REST API, 'sndev'.
 This provided service requires membership in role 'sndev' if you don't have admin,
 so add non-admin developer accounts to this role.
+This is implemented in global scope because a major purpose is to update records in multiple
+other scopes.
 In most cases you should not be facilitating script uploads to a Production environment, so
 consider editing the script to reject requests if the instance name isn't what you want.
 (There is a commented-out test for instance of name "x").